TheDukeElephant/portable-incubator/README.md

 ## Architecture Overview

+## Gas Control System

+### Control Method

+The CO2 and O2 levels are managed using simple threshold logic.
+When the measured level exceeds the setpoint, the corresponding valve is activated.
+This approach avoids the complexity of PID controllers while ensuring effective control.

+### Valve Timing

+To address the high system pressure, the following timing constraints are implemented:
+- Valves are activated for only 0.1 seconds per activation cycle.
+- A mandatory cooldown period of 60 seconds is enforced between activations for each gas type.
+This allows for proper dilution and prevents rapid cycling.

 The system follows a layered architecture:

 1.  **Hardware Abstraction Layer (HAL - `app/hal/`):** Provides a standardized interface to interact with physical sensors and actuators, decoupling the core logic from specific hardware implementations.